Dausa

 Dausa is a city and administrative headquarters of Dausa district in the state of Rajasthan, India.
-It is 55 km from Jaipur, 240 km from Delhi and located on Jaipur-Agra National Highway (NH-21).Current population is around 1.25 lakh as per latest data available.
+It is 55 km from Jaipur, 240 km from Delhi and located on Jaipur-Agra National Highway (NH-21).

 Etymology

-As Dausa city is surrounded by Mahadev in five directions (Nilkanth, Gupteshwer, Sahajnath, Somnath and Baijnath), so it was named from Sanskrit word Dhau and Sa.
+The name Dausa (Hindi: दौसा) is derived from a Sanskrit word Dhau-Sa which means "Beautiful like Heaven".

 History

-Before 1947,Dausa Will be Part Of princely state Of JAIPURS kachwaha Rajput Rajas.
+Before 1947, Dausa was part of princely state of Jaipur ruled by Suryavanshi Kachwaha Rajputs.
 Dausa is situated in a region widely known as Dundhar.
-The Chauhans also ruled this land in 10th Century A.D.
-Dausa has privileged to become first capital of the then Dundhar Region.
-The Chauhan Raja Soodh Dev ruled this region during 996 to 1006 AD.
-Later, from 1006 AD to 1036 AD, Rajput Raja Dule Rai ruled this region for 30 years.
+The Chauhans also ruled this land in 10th Century AD.
+Dausa became the first capital of the then Dundhar Region.
+The Raja Sodh Dev ruled this region during 996 AD to 1006 AD.
+Later, Raja Dulha Rai who was son of Raja Sodh Dev ruled this region for 30 years from 1006 AD to 1036 AD.

 Dausa has given prominent freedom fighters to the nation.
-Tikaram Paliwal and Ram Karan Joshi were amongst the freedom fighters who gave their valuable contribution for the fight for independence and for amalgamation of the princely states to form the state of Rajasthan.
-Tikaram Paliwal was the first elected Chief Minister of Rajasthan in 1952 after independence.
+Tikaram Paliwal and Ram Karan Joshi were amongst the freedom fighters who gave their valuable contribution for the fight for independence and in formation of the state of Rajasthan.
+Tikaram Paliwal was elected the Chief Minister of Rajasthan in 1952.
 Also, Ram Karan Joshi was the first Panchayati Raj Minister of Rajasthan who submitted the first Panchayati Raj Bill in the Vidhansabha in 1952.

 The poet Sunderdas was born on Chaitra Shukla Navami in Vikram Samvat 1653 in Dausa.
 He was a renowned Nirgun Panthi Sant and wrote 42 Grantha, out of which Gyan Sundaram & Sunder Vilas are famous.

 Geography

 Dausa is located at 26.88°N 76.33°E. It has an average elevation of 333 metres (1072 feet).

-It is one of the 5 Districts of Jaipur division (Alwar, Dausa, Jaipur, Jhunjhunun, Sikar.) and is surrounded with 6 districts, namely, Jaipur, Tonk, Sawai Madhopur, karauli, Bharatpur & Alwar.
+It is located in Dausa district, one of the 5 Districts of Jaipur division (Alwar, Dausa, Jaipur, Jhunjhunun, Sikar).